AndrewBurko/FD3-Burko/nevinny-store/README.md

 For run tests in this app:
 ### `npm test`

-For Build the app for production
+For build the app for production
 ### `npm run build`